Chemical additive ban targeting popular candies signed into California law

 In 1990, the FDA banned red dye No. 3 from cosmetics after it was linked to cancer in animals.
 Gabriel saw that as clear evidence that the agency had been too slow to act.

+The law, the NCA insists, treads into territory that should be managed by the federal government, not states.

+“They’re making decisions based on soundbites rather than science.
+Governor Newsom’s approval of this bill will undermine consumer confidence and create confusion around food safety,” the trade group said.

-The new bill will delay the implementation of any ban until 2027 to allow food companies enough time to negotiate new contracts and make the necessary recipe changes.
+Implementation of the ban won’t occur until 2027 to allow food companies enough time to negotiate new contracts and make the necessary recipe changes.

 Gabriel said there was enough support to advance the bill as originally drafted, but a fifth chemical, titanium dioxide, was dropped in an effort to obtain more widespread bipartisan support.